IRS Garnishment And How To Stop It

 Garnishing your wages will lead you to financial hardship, however, the IRS can’t do this without prior notice.
 You will receive a written notice before any garnishment action is taken.
 The notice must inform you about your unpaid taxes, the total taxes owed, and how much time you have before the pay period expires.

-This is where you can stop an IRS wage garnishment by paying what you owe, or with the help of an IRS audit lawyer.
+This is where you can stop an IRS wage garnishment by paying what you owe through a payment plan with the help of an IRS audit lawyer.
 You should contact tax attorneys to prevent wage garnishment proceedings if you believe the amount owed is incorrect.
-Your tax situation will become worse if you ignore the first letter of notice
+Your tax situation will become worse if you ignore the first letter of notice.

 How IRS Wage Garnishment Works